 Southside Market & BBQ serves central Texas-style barbecue, smoked sausage, fresh sides, and Texas hospitality.
 It started selling barbecue from the back of a wagon in 1882, making it the oldest joint in the state.

 Editor’s Note: Love barbecue?
-Then you need to read up on How To Spend A Perfect Day In The BBQ Capital Of Texas.
+Then you need to read up on How To Spend A Perfect Day In The Barbecue Capital Of Texas.